-Appellant contends that the trial court erred by refusing to charge the jury on self-defense.
+Appellant next contends that the trial court erred by refusing to charge the jury on self-defense.
 A defendant is justified in using force against another when and to the degree he reasonably believes the force is immediately necessary to protect himself against the other's use or attempted use of unlawful force.
 See TEX.
 PEN.
 CODE ANN. § 9.31.
 The force used by a defendant must be reasonable as contemplated from the defendant's point of view.
 See Hudson v.
 State, 956 S.W.2d 103, 105 (Tex.
 App.-Tyler 1997, no pet.).
 A defendant is entitled to an instruction on self-defense if the issue is raised by the evidence, whether that evidence be strong, feeble, unimpeached, or contradicted.
 See Brown v.
 State, 955 S.W.2d 276, 279 (Tex.
 Crim.
 App.
 1997).
 The weight of the evidence supporting a defensive charge is immaterial.
 See Woodfox v.
 State, 742 S.W.2d 408, 410 (Tex.
 Crim.
 App.
 1987).
 The defendant need not testify in order for the evidence to support a defensive charge.
 Id.

 We agree that there was some evidence raising the issue of self-defense.
 The offense alleged in the indictment stated, in part, that appellant shot in the direction of complainant.
-During cross-examination, appellant elicited testimony from Chaison indicating that Chaison pulled his gun first, that he fired first, and that appellant did not return fire until after he was shot by Chaison and had retreated behind a car.
-Thus, there is evidence in the record that the charged offense did not occur until after Chaison shot appellant in the leg and that appellant had fallen to the ground and retreated.
+During cross-examination, appellant elicited testimony from Chaison indicating that Chaison not only pulled his weapon first but also fired first.
+Appellant did not return fire until after he was shot by Chaison and had retreated behind a car.
+Thus, there is evidence in the record that the charged offense did not occur until after Chaison (still claiming not to be police) shot appellant in the leg and that appellant had fallen to the ground and retreated.
 In light of the requirement that we view the evidence from appellant's point of view at the time of the offense, we hold the jury could find that appellant reasonably believed the force he used was immediately necessary to protect himself against the use or attempted use of unlawful force when he returned Chaison's fire.
-This is so even if appellant suspected or believed appellant was an officer.
 From appellant's point of view (or from the perspective of a disinterested bystander), there was evidence that appellant was protecting himself against the use or attempted use of deadly force or greater force than necessary.
 Chaison was attempting a drug buy, not an arrest, although sometime during the melee he states he recanted and yelled he was a policeman after all.
 Unfortunately, this was only after shots had been first fired.
 In other words, the police played the role of drug buyers until so late in the episode that gunfire had already been initiated by the police.